When Is the Best Time

 I never saw this sign before.
 It allows driving 10 km/h faster than the existing speed limit during good weather conditions.

-Most fascinating are the “Levadas”.
-It is a water channel system spread across the entire island with more than 800km.
+Most fascinating are the “Levadas”; a irrigation system spread across the entire island with more than 800km.
 The water runs in a gentle flow with a slight incline from the mountains and sources down to the residents.
 According to UNESCO, this system was introduced by the first settlers in the first quarter of the 15th century.

 With the Levada system, the farmers could cultivate the land, which is terraced until today.
 In former times Madeira became the capital for sugar cane in Europe.
 Sugar cane plantations still exist, and sugar influences the culture of Madeira.
 It is used for the national drink “Poncha”.